Training, Safety and Recruitment/Department Development

 How this station is negotiated:

 The Fire Candidate will put on a fitting ladder belt and climb up to the platform of the aerial wearing a helmet and work gloves.
 The time for the Fire Candidate will start when the Candidate grabs onto the ladder to start the ascent.
 The Fire Candidate will ascend to the top of the aerial ladder, clip in at the TOP RUNG of the ladder, lean back, throwing both arms out parallel to the deck then back in, un-clip and descend.
 The Proctor will monitor the entire process.
 The Fire Candidate can not touch the rails of the ladder for use in climbing, nor use the cables within the ladder.
 If the Candidate touches them for use in climbing the ladder the Fire Candidate fails the station.
-If the Fire Candidate stops for more than three seconds during the ascent or descent on the ladder.
-If the Candidate stops the Proctor will warn the Candidate and will add five seconds to the time of the Candidate each stop.
+If the Fire Candidate stops for more than three seconds during the ascent or descent on the ladder, the Proctor will warn the Candidate and will add five seconds to the time of the Candidate's Climb Time.
 The Candidate can only stop two times during the entire climb.
 If there is a third stop of more than three seconds the Candidate will fail the station.
+Remember the Candidate must pass the Aerial Climb on the Mandatory Meeting Day in order to participate in the FEAT the next day.

 1.Fire Hydrant Connection and Water Supply Mitigation